UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 **Example**

-Using the venv created earlier and the spacy we installed under example 1) above.
+Using the virtual environment created earlier and the ``spacy`` we installed under example 1) above.

 .. admonition:: Load modules for Python, activate the environment
    :class: dropdown